 From its very beginning, planned gifts have helped to sustain the Museum.
 In fact, in 1948, Myron Fuller left a lasting legacy when he put aside a sum of $1 million for the creation of, what is now, Fuller Craft Museum.
 Planned gifts include bequests, charitable trusts (remainder and lead), gifts of retirement plan assets, gifts of life insurance policies, and gifts of tangible personal property.
-We would be pleased to work with you and your advisors to structure a gift that best fulfills your charitable goals and invite you to join The Torchbearers Society, a special recognition society.
+We would be pleased to work with you and your advisors to structure a gift that best fulfills your charitable goals.

 A bequest is the simplest and most common form of planned giving.
 A testamentary gift, made by will or trust, allows you to make a substantial contribution to the Museum without diminishing the assets available to you during your lifetime.
 Since charitable requests are deductible from the overall size of your estate, significant estate tax savings are possible.